allan-walpy/my-dev-guide/code_conventions.md

 > public void DoNothing() { }
 > ```

-### Do not indent object/collection inializers
+### Do not indent object/collection initializers

-Inialize each property on a new line
+Initialize each property on a new line

 ```c#
 var blackCat = new Cat